 The best way to identify great fund managers is to look at their long-term track records.
 Make sure they have beaten their benchmarks over the last five years or more.
 This information should be easy to find on most online investment platforms.

-Hagreaves Lansdown have the Wealth 150, which lists the best funds they have on their platform.
+Hargreaves Lansdown has the Wealth 150, which lists the best funds they have on their platform.
 Here’s a quick breakdown of how you can use the Wealth 150 list: